Catch! Teenieping

 Catch!
-Teenieping (Note: Also known as Catch! ping or CATCH PING Fairies of Emotion; The alternative English title was used in KOCCA. (the former title was in the posters for the show, and the latter is written in the page itself.)
+Teenieping (Note: Also known as Catch! ping or CATCH PING Fairies of Emotion; The alternative English title was used in KOCCA.
+(The former title was in the posters for the show, and the latter is written on the page itself.)
 However, on the official English YouTube channel, the title Catch!
 Teenieping is being used as the English name for the show.) is a South Korean animated children's television series produced by SAMG Entertainment.
 The series is written by Ryōta Yamaguchi, who wrote the scripts for Sailor Moon Sailor Stars, Cutie Honey Flash, Digimon Data Squad, DokiDoki!
-PreCure and The Vision of Escaflowne.
-The first season of the series aired on KBS2 on March 19, 2020.
-The second season of the series aired from September 22, 2021 to March 16, 2022, under the title Twinkle Catch!
+PreCure and The Vision of Escaflowne, and also unlicensed Korean adaptation of the French animated series Miraculous Ladybug.
+The first season of the series aired on KBS2 from 19 March 2020, to 13 June 2021.
+The second season of the series aired from 22 September 2021, to 16 March 2022, under the title Twinkle Catch!
 Teenieping (반짝반짝 캐치! 티니핑) on JEI TV.
-The third, fourth, fifth and sixth seasons of the series arrived on JEI TV.
+The third, fourth, fifth, sixth and seventh seasons of the series arrived on JEI TV.

 Plot

-The series revolves around Romi, a pretty normal girl at first glance, who is actually the princess of a magic kingdom, the Emotion Kingdom.
+The series revolves around Romi, a pretty normal girl at first glance, who is actually the princess of the Emotion Kingdom, a magical kingdom.
 She came to Earth to catch all the Teeniepings: cute but very mischievous creatures that all have a unique power attached to an emotion or a concept they represent.
-They like to wreak havoc in all Harmony Town, and try everything to not be caught.
+They like to wreak havoc across all of Harmony Town and try everything to avoid being caught.
 To catch them, Romi has to transform into a magical princess with the help of some Teeniepings.
-The people of Harmony don't know what happened, so the princess must keep her identity as secret as possible.
+The people of Harmony do not know what happened, so the princess must keep her identity as secret as possible.
 Only the people closest to her can know her identity as a princess.